A Fast and Effective Method for Euclidean Anticlustering: The Assignment-Based-Anticlustering Algorithm: The New Assignment-Based Anticlustering ( ) Algorithm

 \begin{fact} For anticluster $\mathcal{C}_k$ and centroid $\bm{\mu}_k = \frac{1}{|\mathcal{C}_k|}\sum_{i \in \mathcal{C}_k} \bm{x}_i$:

 \end{fact}

-In Section~\ref{sec:algorithm:base}, we first describe the base version of the algorithm.
-In Section~\ref{sec:algorithm:small_anticlusters}, we present a version of \ABA~that is tailored to small anticlusters and in Section~\ref{sec:algorithm:categories}, we introduce a version of the \ABA~algorithm that can be applied to the anticlustering problem in Euclidean space with categories (see Section~\ref{sec:problem}).
-In Section~\ref{sec:algorithm:hierarchical}, we present an acceleration technique that substantially speeds up the \ABA~algorithm, in particular when $K$ is large.
+In Section~\ref{sec:algorithm:base}, we first describe the base variant of the algorithm.
+In Section~\ref{sec:algorithm:categories}, we introduce a variant of the \ABA~algorithm that can be applied to the Euclidean anticlustering problem with categories (see Section~\ref{sec:problem}).
+In Section~\ref{sec:algorithm:hierarchical}, we present a hierarchical decomposition strategy that substantially speeds up the \ABA~algorithm, in particular when $K$ is large.
 Finally, in Section~\ref{sec:algorithm:complexity}, we discuss the running time complexity of the \ABA~algorithm.